Reid G. Smith

 • 2003-2007 Senior Vice President, Information Solutions, Medstory.
 Foster City, CA USA.

-Medstory is a "vertical search" company whose initial focus is health and medicine.
-The approach is to use Artificial Intelligence techniques to synthesize the meaning of each user search in the context of health and medicine, and then use this knowledge to help the user refine and guide the search.
-Medstory was acquired by Microsoft in February, 2007.
+A "vertical search" company for health and medicine.
+Microsoft acquired the company in 2007 and incorporated the technology into the bing search engine.
+The Medstory approach is to use Artificial Intelligence techniques to synthesize the meaning of each user search in the context of health and medicine, and to use this knowledge to help refine and guide the search.

 • 1998-2002 Vice President, Knowledge Management, Schlumberger Limited.
 Houston, TX, USA.